Satellite Data Transfer System BGAN Modem

 Go to the Communication→Online menu and copy the Ammonit tunnel address of the data logger, e.g., https:// dnnnnnn.tunnel.ammonit.com.

-Refer to the Meteo-40 user manual for further details about the BGAN modem configuration.
+Refer to the Meteo-4x user manuals for further details about the BGAN modem configuration.